vjay98/Exit-Surveys/README.md

-# Exit-Surveys
-Clean and Analyze Employee Exit Surveys
+# Clean and Analyze Employee Exit Surveys
 Data Cleaning Project

 The goal of this project is to clean and analyze the data to know the resignation reasons.